-The provisions of the planning proposal that are inconsistent are of minor significance

-As discussed in previous sections of this report, the aim of the planning proposal is to essentially permit a significant increase in development within the existing and expanded CBD.
+The provisions of the planning proposal that are inconsistent are of minor significance essentially permit a significant increase in development within the existing and expanded CBD.
 Because much of the planning area is floodplain, the planning proposal has the potential to "permit a significant increase in the development of" the floodplain.
 As such, the planning proposal is not consistent with the direction.